Preparing for a Meditation Session

 Sit in a comfortable position and examine your mind.
 If there is to much distraction, focus on breathing to calm your mind or try reading or listening to a mantra or sacred text.

 What do you want to achieve by doing this meditation practice?

-There are different reasons why we are meditating, it can calm your mind, relax, relive stress, achieve better understanding of oneself and others, learn more about mindfulness, escape from the crazy world around us, or generate love and compassion for other sentient beings and help them to avoid/stop suffering.
+There are different reasons why we are meditating, it can calm your mind, relax, relive stress, achieve better understanding of oneself and others, learn more about mindfulness, serve as an escape from the crazy world around us, or generate love and compassion for other sentient beings and help them to avoid/stop suffering.

-Why do we choose the breath?
+Why do we choose breath?

 1. It’s always available.
 From the moment you’re born until the moment you die, your breath is going to be your companion.

 2. The breath always offers an opportunity to establish a felt connection with what is happening right here and right now.

 3. There is a direct relationship between your brain, emotions and breathing patterns.
 If you find that your breath is shallow, fast, and uneasy, chances are very high that your mind is feeling stressed out (as is the case when you’re feeling scared or frustrated).